C.A. Quintet: Trip Thru Hell

-Trip Thru Hell was a 1968 album by the C.A.
-Quintet.
-Locally produced in Minneapolis, less than 500 copies were sold in its original pressing on the Candy Floss label.
+Trip Thru Hell was locally produced in Minneapolis with less than 500 copies sold in its original pressing on the Candy Floss label.
 Two unauthorized versions have been reissued, an LP on the British Psycho (UNAUTHORIZED COPIES) label in 1983 with a stereo channel missing, and a (illegal) 1993 CD by the French Eva label.
 Both these releases are missing one track.
-The album was finally legally reissued by Sundazed Records in both CD (1995) and 2xLP (1996) formats, with additional tracks and extensive liner notes.
+The album was finally legally reissued by Sundazed Music in both CD (1995) and 2xLP (1996) formats, with additional tracks and extensive liner notes.